coldclimate/theapproachablegeek.co.uk/content/blog/friends.md

 created_at: "2015-08-23"
 title: Why are we friends?
 ---
-Leaving and returning to Facebook has really made me think about the people in my life ), community and happiness (this sounds over dramatic, it probably is.
+link_to('Leaving', '/on-leaving-facebook/') and link_to('returning', '/returning-to-facebook/') to Facebook has really made me think about the people in my life ), community and happiness (this sounds over dramatic, it probably is.
 Over the next week or so I've a few different posts to write.
 I thought it might be interesting to see who I consider a friend.

 NB: If we know each other in real life and you'd consider ringing me up to see if I fancy a beer, but we're not friends on facebook, don't read too much into that.
 Honest.